1995parham-learning/beam/README.md

 </p>

 ## Overview

-Beam SDKs are used to create data processing pipelines.

 You need to first create a driver program.
 Your driver program defines your pipeline, including all of the inputs,